 Charitable Gift Annuity

 This is the most common type of planned gift.
-You make a charitable gift and you and/or someone you designate can receive lifetime income.
+You make a charitable gift, and you or someone you designate can receive lifetime income.
 The remainder goes to MFBN upon your passing, potentially reducing, and deferring capital gains tax and reducing probate costs and estate taxes.

 Charitable Remainder Trust

 A charitable remainder trust pays you a fixed or variable income.
-The payments are made either for life or a period of time not to exceed 20 years.
+The payments are made either for life or a period not to exceed 20 years.
 At the end of the trust’s term, the balance in the trust goes to support the charity you designate.
-You’ll also receive a partial income tax deduction.
+You will also receive a partial income tax deduction.

 Charitable Lead Trust

-This type of charitable trust pays income to one or more charitable organizations, typically for a period of years, after which the remaining trust assets pass to family members.
+This type of charitable trust pays income to one or more charitable organizations, typically for years, after which the remaining trust assets pass to family members.

 Contact Bill Mathews, Chief Development Officer, to discuss how you can include Montana Food Bank Network in your future planning.

 Montana Food Bank Network provides general information only and does not provide financial counseling or estate planning services.
-For tax or legal advice, please consult a professional financial advisor or an attorney.
+Please consult a professional financial advisor or attorney for tax or legal advice.